 Sugarloaf has had tremendous success preserving, restoring, and interpreting Sugarloaf Cove.
 What had been a heavily used industrial site is now a thriving natural preserve, with restored native habitats and over 25,000 people per year visiting to enjoy and learn from the setting.

 However, the need for preservation, restoration, and interpretation of Lake Superior’s North Shore is far broader than Sugarloaf Cove.
 Over 1500 private landowners are the stewards of 75% of the shoreline.
 Without sufficient outreach and assistance, even the most well intentioned landowner struggles to be part of restoring native habitats.

 In 2005, Sugarloaf expanded its mission to include outreach to Minnesota’s entire Lake Superior North Shore.
 This is reflected in the new name, adopted in 2006: Sugarloaf: The North Shore Stewardship Association.

-Today Sugarloaf continues to offer programs at Sugarloaf Cove and is an active partner in forest restoration efforts along the North Shore including the North Shore Forest Collaborative and the Arrowhead Invasives Team.
+Today Sugarloaf continues to offer programs at Sugarloaf Cove and is an active partner in forest restoration efforts along the North Shore with the North Shore Forest Collaborative.

-For a more detailed history of Sugarloaf, see a Brief History Timeline 2018 (PDF)
+For a more detailed history of Sugarloaf, see a Brief History Timeline through 2020 (PDF)